-- Twenty-four (24) Credits of advanced level courses at 300-level or higher; some 200-level courses are also appropriate. - o 100-level courses are not applicable credits toward degree requirements. - Courses taken as Audit (AU) or Reading Credit (R) are in addition to the minimum of 24-credits for the degree. - Extended Paper (30-40 pages) on an approved topic written as an extra or lengthened assignment in the same semester as the course. - o In the semester this is written, students must also self-register for the equivalent 0-credit course, UT 433. - Faculty teaching the course/reading the paper approves the topic. - Modern Language Exam in French, German, or Spanish, or equivalent as approved by advisor. - Students with a native language other than English may submit a request to substitute this requirement (see appropriate section in program guide). - The equivalent of Union's biblical Hebrew or biblical Greek courses (two semesters/two parts) may also substitute for this requirement with evidence of a Seminary's official transcript.
+- Twenty-four (24) Credits of advanced level courses at 300-level or higher; some 200-level courses are also appropriate. - 100-level courses are not applicable for the degree. - Courses taken as Audit (AU) or Reading Credit (R) are in addition to the minimum of 24-credits for the degree. - Extended Paper (30-40 pages) on an approved topic written as an extra or lengthened assignment in the same semester as the course. - In the semester this is written, students must also self-register for the equivalent 0-credit course, UT 433 - Faculty teaching the course/reading the paper approves the topic. - Modern Language Exam in French, German, or Spanish, or equivalent as approved by advisor. - Students with a native language other than English may submit a request to substitute this requirement (see appropriate section). - The equivalent of Union's Hebrew or Greek courses (two semesters/two parts) may also substitute for this requirement with evidence of a Seminary's official transcript.